 Plants need sunlight to thrive; My plant, bending and leaning towards the window, was just doing what God designed it to – it was seeking the light of the sun.

-We can try walking away from Him; try to fill the hunger in our hearts with other things and we may even be able to kid ourselves for a while that we’re surviving in those less-than-ideal conditions, but the truth is, without Him we cannot thrive.
+We can try walking away from Him; try to fill the hunger in our hearts with other things.
+We may even be able to kid ourselves for a while that we’re surviving in those less-than-ideal conditions, but the truth is, without Him we cannot thrive.
 Our spiritual needs can’t be met by any substitute.
 God is the only one who can provide what our souls need in order to thrive and grow.

 God IS Light